donatj/force-color.org/index.md

 Some users prefer to have color enabled.
 Certain actions like piping output through `less`, `grep` or `tee` will disable color output.
 This can be frustrating for users who want to see color output in these situations.

-Other examples include CI environments which may disable color output by default or may be detected as a non-interative terminal causing color to be disabled.
+Other examples include CI environments which may disable color output by default or may be detected as a non-interactive terminal causing color to be disabled.

 ### Why not just use `--color` or `-c`?